pilars-protocols/pilars/src/index.md

 [File Format]: #file-format "File Format"
 ### File Format

-The organisational schema for a file — this might be formally defined in a specification or be ad hoc.
+The organizational schema for a file — this might be formally defined in a specification or be ad hoc.
 File formats might be considered at various layers of specificity — for example, a text file might be plain text with a specific encoding, such as UTF-8, and also be an XML file conforming to a particular schema.

 <a name="linked-data-metadata"> </a>

-[Linked data metadata]: #linked-data-metadata "Linked data metadata"
+[Linked data metadata]: #linked-data-metadata "Linked Data Metadata"
-### Linked data metadata
+### Linked Data Metadata

 Metadata is data that describes other metadata.
-Linked Data Metadata follows the principles set out by Tim Berners Lee for Linked data, so that all metadata and references to entities described are URIs (URLs). (@berners-leeLinkedData2006)
+Linked Data Metadata follows the principles set out by Tim Berners Lee for Linked data, so that all metadata and references to entities described are URIs (URLs) (@berners-leeLinkedData2006).

 <a name="open-specification"> </a>
+<a name="open-specifications"> </a>

 [Open Specification]: #open-specification "Open Specification"
+[Open Specifications]: #open-specifications "Open Specifications"
 ### Open Specification

 A versioned, published, openly available description of a set of precise requirements (e.g. for a format, system or protocol), which might or might not be endorsed by a standards authority.